dabhivaibhav/dsa/collection/collection_README.md

 - A **group of individual objects** treated as a single entity.

 ### What is the Collection Framework?
-- A **set of classes and interfaces** for storing and manipulating groups of data.
+- A **collection.set of classes and interfaces** for storing and manipulating groups of data.
 - Part of `java.util` package.

 ### Key Characteristics: